 ODL also sponsors K-12 Science Videos.
 This is an educational outreach program, where MIT students produce original digital media and live programming that seeks to educate middle and high school students about science while sparking their curiosity and interest.
 MIT students can host videos or serve as fellows, who contribute to the program at large including media, technology, and community outreach.

-Finally, if you are interested in exploring an opportunity to intern, contact ODL to discuss possibilities.
+Students interested in exploring an opportunity to intern should contact ODL to discuss possibilities.